Q1 2025 Market Update: Business Transactions Under $1 Million

-This report provides an analysis of transactions under $1 million in enterprise value, leveraging insights from BizBuySell’s Insight Report, the IBBA Market Pulse, and Calder Capital’s experience.
+This report provides an analysis of transactions under $1 million in enterprise value, leveraging insights from BizBuySell’s Q4 2024 Insight Report and the IBBA Market Pulse for Q4 2024.
 This segment typically encompasses smaller Main Street businesses that often rely on individual buyers and SBA financing.

 Sentiment and Trends